-These are the 5 bottles of rosé that I used for my tasting that I think you and your friends will love too!
-Whether you’re hosting a wine tasting or just want to try a new rosé, these are my picks!
+These are the 5 bottles of inexpensive rosé wine that I used for my tasting that I think you and your friends will love too!
+Whether you’re hosting a wine tasting or just want to find a new bottle of rosé to try, these are my picks!

 This Gris Blanc is really light in color, dry with a really nice finish and is right around $13.
 That’s my sweet spot right there.
 I have another bottle of this chilling in the fridge as we speak!

 When I saw this bottle of rose at the grocery store the day before my party I bumped another from the tasting list and decided to include this one.

-I’m not sure if this rose is as easy to find as their other wines, but I sometimes get the best price at the grocery store when I buy 6 bottles or Costco (but I don’t see it there all the time).
+I’m not sure if this rosé is as easy to find as their other wines, but I sometimes get the best price at the grocery store when I buy 6 bottles or Costco (but I don’t see it there all the time).

 Kim Crawford Rose | $15